andrew/ultimate-awesome/README.md

 - [awesome-AI-academia](https://github.com/thundergolfer/awesome-AI-academia) - A curated list of academic AI resources and people.
 Partly an aspirational list, partly a memory aide.
 - [awesome-controls](https://github.com/trevorbryant/awesome-controls) - A collection of awesome security controls mapping for solutions across frameworks.
 - [awesome-nord](https://github.com/Aceto1/awesome-nord) - This repository contains community-created ports and themes of this color palette for all our beloved applications.
+- [awesome-hardware-production](https://github.com/anujdeshpande/awesome-hardware-production) - List of awesome resources for going to production with a hardware product.
 - [useful-sites](https://github.com/cdoco/useful-sites) - :maple_leaf: 一名 phper 的网站收藏。.
 - [awesome-atac-analysis](https://github.com/databio/awesome-atac-analysis) - Links to ATAC-seq analysis tools.
 - [awesome-nepal](https://github.com/developers-nepal/awesome-nepal) - Generic list of anything awesome built in Nepal / by Nepali.